-All three Puffy mattresses are encased in covers made from 100 percent polyester.
+All Puffy mattresses are encased in covers made from 100% polyester.
 These covers can be unzipped, removed, and laundered in any household machine – though Puffy only recommends washing and drying the covers every few months in order to preserve the fabric from wear and tear.
 The covers carry the OEKO-TEX Standard 100 certification, meaning they have been made without toxic chemicals and other harmful substances.

 The flagship Leesa Original contains a 2-inch comfort layer of low-density polyfoam and a 2-inch transitional layer of low-density memory foam.
 Polyfoam is a bit more responsive than memory foam and won’t contour as closely, so when comparing the flagship Leesa mattress vs. Puffy, the former feels a bit bouncier and more supportive than the latter.
 That said, the polyfoam comfort layer has an indentation load deflection (ILD) of 13, while the memory foam has an ILD of 9.
 Both of these figures indicate a fairly soft feel and close contouring; foam ILD can reach up to 40 in beds with firmer feels.

-The Leesa Hybrid’s 6-inch support core contains pocketed coils.
+The Leesa Sapira Hybrid’s 6-inch support core contains pocketed coils.
 The interior coils have a gauge of 14.5, indicating middle-of-the-road thickness and fairly robust support, while thicker coils line the perimeter of the mattress to reinforce the edges.
 As a result, you shouldn’t sink too much when getting on and off the mattress.
 A 1-inch layer of high-density base polyfoam bolsters the coil layer to deliver added stability.

 The Leesa Legend is another hybrid model.
 The top 1-inch comfort layer consists of aerated polyfoam, which promotes decent airflow near the surface for added cooling.
 The mattress also contains a second 1-inch comfort layer of memory foam, and a third 1.5-inch comfort layer of microcoils zoned with polyfoam.
-The memory foam hugs the body for a close contour, while the zoned microcoils deliver enhanced support throughout the body and make the surface feel very responsive.
+The memory foam hugs the body for a close contour, while the zoned microcoils deliver enhanced support throughout the body and make the surface more responsive.
 This is a good option for those who prefer bouncier mattresses.

-The transitional polyfoam layer is also zoned to cradle your lighter areas and reinforce parts of the body – such as the stomach and hips – where people tend to carry a disproportionate amount of weight.
+The transitional polyfoam layer is also zoned to cradle lighter areas and reinforce parts of the body – such as the stomach and hips – where people tend to carry a disproportionate amount of weight.
 As a result, the Leesa Legend is well-equipped for side and back sleepers across different weight groups.
-Its interior pocketed coils have a gauge of 15, making them slightly thinner than the Leesa Hybrid’s interior coils, while thicker coils help stabilize the perimeter of the mattress.
+Its interior pocketed coils have a gauge of 15, making them slightly thinner than the Leesa Sapira Hybrid’s interior coils, while thicker coils help stabilize the perimeter of the mattress.

 Lastly, the Studio by Leesa is the brand’s newest mattress model.
 This is also the only Leesa bed with a top comfort layer of memory foam.
 Unlike the other Leesa mattresses, the Studio by Leesa provides more of a traditional memory foam feel with deep contouring and slow response.
 A transitional polyfoam layer and high-density polyfoam support core provide good overall reinforcement.
 This mattress has a medium firm feel, so it will provide more reinforcement for people who weigh 130 pounds or more.

 Cover materials vary by Leesa model.
-The Leesa Original, Leesa Hybrid, and Studio by Leesa have polyester-blend covers.
+The Leesa Original, Leesa Sapira Hybrid, and Studio by Leesa have polyester-blend covers.
 For the Leesa Legend, the cover is crafted from a fabric blend that includes polyester, plastic from recycled bottles, organic cotton, merino wool, rayon, and spandex.
 None of the Leesa mattress covers should be removed for cleaning.
-Instead, the company recommends spot-cleaning with mild detergent and cool water if stains occur.
+Instead, the company recommends spot cleaning with mild detergent and cool water if stains occur.

 Every mattress offers distinct advantages and disadvantages based on how firm it feels, how thick its profile is, and the materials used to construct its various layers and components.
 Based on feedback from sleepers and our own testing, we’ve given ratings to each Puffy and Leesa mattress based on the following performance categories.

-The average mattress will perform for six to eight years before a replacement is needed.
+The average mattress will perform for 6 to 8 years before a replacement is needed.
 Over time, the comfort, transitional, and support layer materials will begin to deteriorate.
 As this occurs, you may notice a loss of shape on the surface, less support from the base layers, and more sinkage when you get in and out of bed.
 Typically, innerspring and all-foam mattresses have the shortest lifespans among all mattress types – about six to seven years on average.
 Hybrids typically last at least six and a half years.